Jaydee8652/EspressoBatch/README.md

 ```
 $ python3 cif_sort.py
 ```
 On first usage will create the 'Original_CIFs' directory and request a structure_data.csv.
-The structure_data.csv can be obtained from the CSD, by saving a selection of structures as a TAB seperated values table and cinverting with excel or other .csv manager.
+The structure_data.csv can be obtained from the CSD, by saving a selection of structures as a TAB seperated values table and converting with excel or other .csv manager.
 Place corresponding .cif files in 'Original_CIFs', also obtained from the CSD and rerun.
 The sort should complete within a minute.

 It should be noted that .cifs with "structure-formula mismatch" may contain an unreported cocrystal/solvent.
 Manual inspection of these files is encouraged.
 ```